delphidabbler/ddablib/projects/consoleapp/Demos/README.txt

     it in a GUI in "real time".

 9: Sub-classing TPJConsoleApp.
-    Show how to write your own sub class of TPJCustomConsoleApp to specialise its behaviour.
+    Shows how to write your own sub class of TPJCustomConsoleApp to specialise its behaviour.

 10: Using TPJConsoleApp from console applications.